 ⚖️ Political Implications

-The exercise has sparked widespread political dissent.
-Opposition parties have warned the SIR could “snatch votes of lakhs” and disproportionately affect marginalized voters.
-Rahul Gandhi led a protest in Patna, accusing the EC of undermining voter rights—a charge dismissed by EC officials as premature and politically motivated.
+Political discontent has followed the exercise.
+SIR could “snatch votes of lakhs” and disproportionately affect marginalised voters, say opposition parties.
+EC officials dismissed Rahul Gandhi’s Patna protest accusing the EC of undermining voter rights as premature and politically motivated.

-Meanwhile, the ECI publicly reaffirmed its actions using Article 326, asserting its mandate to ensure that all voters are Indian citizens aged 18 or older.
+Meanwhile, the ECI publicly reaffirmed its Article 326 mandate to ensure that all voters are 18 or older Indian citizens.

 🧭 Looking Ahead